tamerrarda/TroiaDocs/docs/reconciliation.md

 ---
 sidebar_position: 3
 title: Reconciliation
-description: The reviewer-verifiable centerpiece — matching each order to its on-chain USDC settlement.
+description: The reviewer-verifiable centrepiece — matching each order to its on-chain USDC settlement.
 ---

 Reconciliation is how Troia turns "trust us" into "check for yourself".
 For every payment, Troia keeps a small bundle of evidence and ships an offline tool that re-derives the outcome from that evidence alone.
 If Troia's claim about a payment disagrees with what the evidence proves, the tool fails.
 This page explains what is proven, how the check reaches its verdict, and how a reviewer can run it in a few seconds.